CoderAllan/vscode-angulartools/README.md

 * Generate DGML graph of project component hierarchy
 * Show the component hierarchy
+* Generate a markdown file with the component hierarchy in Mermaid format.
 * Show the directory structure of the project
 * Generate list of packages used in the project
 * List all imports